 Paracetamol is associated with few side effects, but if too much is taken it can cause serious liver damage.

-NSAIDs and aspirin should also be avoided by people who have a history of asthma symptoms being triggered by these medicines, those with kidney problems and pregnant or breast feeding women.
+NSAIDs and aspirin should be avoided by people who have a history of asthma symptoms being triggered by these medicines, those with kidney problems and pregnant or breast feeding women.

 Treatment to prevent tension headaches may be recommended for people with frequent or chronic tension headaches.

 Possible side effects associated with amitriptyline include dry mouth, nausea, dizziness and drowsiness.

-Treatments to reduce stress and tension
+Reducing stress and tension

 - Massage can relieve tension in the muscles of the back of the head, neck and shoulders and relieve headache pain for some people.